Force over Distance: Chapter 22

 “Actually, we do.
 We’re parked underneath the FTL drive, we have no weapons, we have no communications, and Destiny’s not going anywhere, so—time is pretty much the only thing we have.”

 “Eli.
-We could jump to FTL at literally any second.”
+We could jump to FTL at any second.”

 “Not true.
-First of all, we’re sitting under the drive, so we’d have a solid twenty seconds of warning, probably more—”
+We’re sitting under the drive, so we’d have a solid twenty seconds of warning, probably more—”

 “You know that’s not what I meant.”

-“Second of all,” Eli said, continuing undeterred, “Destiny’s not going anywhere without Rush on board.
+“Plus,” Eli continued, undeterred, “Destiny’s not going anywhere without Rush on board.
 Literally.
-Boots to deck plating, if you know what I mean.
+Boots to deck plating.
 They’ll be lucky if they have even minimal power.”

 “He’s that integral?”